People walking along the Canal Grande waterfront in Trieste, Italy

 Coffee

-Trieste has the most intense coffee culture in Italy.
-The city is the headquarters of Illy; coffee is ordered differently here — a capo (equivalent to a macchiato), a nero (straight espresso), a goccia (espresso with a drop of milk).
-The historic cafes — Caffè degli Specchi on Piazza Unità, Caffè San Marco on Via Battisti — are among the finest in Italy.
+Trieste has the most intense coffee culture in Italy — the port handles approximately 40% of Italy’s coffee imports.
+The city is the headquarters of Illy.
+Coffee is ordered differently here than elsewhere in Italy: a capo (equivalent to a macchiato), a nero (straight espresso), a capo in b (macchiato in a glass).
+The vocabulary is unique to Trieste.

 Getting there